 Awareness of the vital role international STEM talent plays in driving interconnected economic and national security has resulted in both the executive and legislative branches making recent efforts.
-Over the last three years the executive branch has sought to improve use of existing agency authorities that relate to international STEM talent, and the prior two congresses have seen the development of legislative language specifically targeting more access to lawful permanent resident status (green card status) for foreign-born STEM advanced degree holders.

-Most recently, departments and agencies have adopted an approach of announcing policy guidance (White House, 2022) to explain which international STEM experts qualify for status and US employment under existing binding regulations (Rampell, 2022).
-As summarized in Table 1 the approach has been used for STEM OPT (the post-completion optional practical training program for STEM graduates of US universities), O-1A status (the visa category for noncitizens with extraordinary ability), classification as an Employment-Based Second Preference immigrant based on National Interest Waiver (NIW), and the J-1 Early Career STEM Research Initiative (exchange visitors at companies instead of just on campuses pursuing scholarly research).
+Over the last three years, the executive branch has sought to improve use of existing agency authorities that relate to international STEM talent, and the prior two Congresses have seen the development of legislative language specifically targeting more access to lawful permanent resident status (green card status) for foreign-born STEM advanced degree holders.
+Most recently, departments and agencies have adopted an approach of announcing policy guidance (White House 2022) to explain which international STEM experts qualify for status and US employment under existing binding regulations (Rampell 2022).
+As summarized in table 1, the approach has been used for STEM OPT (the postcompletion OPT program for STEM graduates of US universities), O-1A status (the visa category for noncitizens with extraordinary ability), classification as an EB2 immigrant based on NIW, and the J-1 Early Career STEM Research Initiative (exchange visitors at companies instead of just on campuses pursuing scholarly research).